0xvaishnavi/Python-codes/README.md

 Code15- Python program to print sum of squares of first N numbers.

-Code16- Python program to pri
+Code16- Python program to calculate compound interest.